synchealth/handbook/content/handbook/Time Off of all Kinds.md

 Therefore celebration for specific holidays are welcome and we encourage you to share about your traditions in the Synchronous community.
 These celebrations should occur outside of the typical workday of your team.

-#### Plus ${env.company} chooses to honor some of the standard US Federal Holidays an a few others that we consider worthy of off-work time.
+#### Plus ${env.company} chooses to honor some of the standard US Federal Holidays and a few others that we consider worthy of "off-work" time.

 *  #### Karla's BotDay - Karla's official creation day is 6/6/16 and we celebrate this as any famous Icon's birthday is honored!
 We hope you will join us for the Company celebration each year on or around this day!

 * #### R.A.K. day - Our mission is promoting Kindness.
 So everyone is encouraged to take a day for Random Acts of Kindness, a day to be of service to your community.
-Use this time to serve at Habitat for Humanity, the homeless Mission, or the local free clinic.
+Use this time to serve at Habitat for Humanity, the homeless mission, or the local free clinic.

 #### The other Federal Holidays we recognize as off-work days